 We live in a world that’s changing rapidly.
 And, of course, uncertainty and instability are more often than not manifested in our careers.
 Luckily some occupations provide that much-needed steadiness.
 The RN career is one of those paths.
 That’s why this might be your best choice if you’re looking for a job with a steady income and unshakeable growth.
 Here are some reasons why RN is a great career choice:

-• You will make an excellent salary;
+• You will make an excellent RN salary;

 • You could work per-diem;